patrickfav/bkdf/README.md

 ## Description

-In the following the detauls of each of the protocols are discussed.
+In the following the details of each of the protocols are discussed.

+In the example the following functions are used:

+    bcrypt(cost_factor {4-31}, user_pw, [16-byte-salt])
+    hkdf_extract(salt, input_key_material)
+    hkdf_expand(output_key_material, info_param, out_length_byte)

+The [HMAC](https://en.wikipedia.org/wiki/HMAC) used by [HKDF](https://tools.ietf.org/html/rfc5869) is defined by the used hash version, currently only HMAC-SHA512 is supported.

 ### Password Hash Protocol

+#### Step 1: Extract User Password

+First create uniformly distributed entropy byte string with through HKDF "extract" from user password.
+Convert the user password to a byte array using UTF-8 encoding.
+Use an empty byte array as salt with the length of the underyling hash output length (aka HMAC-SHA512 == 64 byte)

+    utf8PwBytes = user_password.getUtf8Bytes()
+    extractedPw = hkdf_extract(empty_byte_array, utf8PwBytes)

+#### Step 2: Stretch with BCrypt

 tbd.